Quanda/Shelf/README.md

 https://desolate-forest-17713.herokuapp.com/

 ## Summary
 Thinkful captone project.
-Users can register an account and begin managing books on their shelf.
+Users can register an account and begin managing books on their digital shelf.
 Supports basic CRUD operations.
 Users can:
 * Create - Add books to shelf
-* Read Get information about books from their shelf
+* Read - Get information about books from their shelf
-* Update Update their rating for books on their Shelf
+* Update - Update their rating for books on their Shelf
-* Delete Delete books from shelf
+* Delete - Delete books from shelf

-## Build with
+## Built with
 * NodeJS
 * ExpressJS
 * MongoDB